"You dare your Yes--and experience a meaning.

 You repeat your Yes--and all things acquire a mean-

 When everything has a meaning, how can you live any-

 Robert Vivian was born in Denver, Colorado in 1967 and raised in Omaha, Nebraska.
-He teaches at Alma College and in the low-residency MFA program at the Vermont College Of Fine Arts.
+He teaches in the low-residency MFA program at the Vermont College Of Fine Arts.
 Dozens of his plays have been produced in New York City and elsewhere, and his poems, essays, and stories have appeared in many literary journals including Georgia Review, Harper’s, Ecotone, Creative Nonfiction, and others.
 He has published four novels—The Tall Grass Trilogy (The Mover Of Bones, Lamb Bright Saviors, and Another Burning Kingdom), Water And Abandon, and two books of meditative essays, Cold Snap As Yearning and The Least Cricket Of Evening.
 His first book of dervish essays (or prose poems) Mystery My Country will be published in 2016 by Anchor & Plume.
+His latest published book is All I Feel Is Rivers.
+He co-edited a new anthology with Joel Peckham called Wild Gods: The Ecstatic In Contemporary Poetry & Prose, which will be published by New Rivers Press this September.
 He has visited and taught in Turkey several times and has been heavily influenced by the works of Rumi.
 In the summer he tries to fly fish in northern Michigan every day and when he can’t, he dreams about it anyway.